penguinite/iniplus/README.md

 An INI parser written in Nim with support for arrays.
 It's intended to be as performant as std/parsecfg but with a couple of nice-to-have features.

-Documentation can be found [here](https://penguinite.github.io/iniplus/), yo ucan also build it locally by running `nim doc --project src/iniplus.nim`
+Documentation can be found [here](https://penguinite.github.io/iniplus/), you can also build it locally by running `nim doc --project src/iniplus.nim`

 ## Features